gryphonshafer/pnwquizzing/docs/2021-2022_season/intrameet_schedule.md

 # Intrameet Schedule

-The following is a new intrameet schedule we're going to try out.
+The following is a typical intrameet schedule for 2021-2022.
-Feedback and criticisms are welcomed.

 *Note that the Saturday-only Scramble meet schedule is a bit different: registration to start at 8:00 AM, worship/devotions start at 8:30 AM.*